Using Strava for Fitness Accountability: The Science of Workout Proof

 Accountable AI changes the game by linking your fitness tracking to your phone's functionality.
 You can set a rule: 'I must upload a 5k Strava run by 6:00 PM, or Reddit is blocked for the rest of the night.'[1]

 Now, the 'cost' of skipping your run isn't just a missed workout—it's the loss of your evening entertainment.
-This creates a high-stakes environment that bypasses the 'I don't feel like it' excuse.
+This creates real consequences that make skipping feel costly, even on low-motivation days.

 The 'Verified Proof' Difference